Back to Articles

 Let Cloudswitched Monitor Your Meraki Network

-Cloudswitched provides managed monitoring services for Cisco Meraki networks across the UK.
-Our team monitors your network 24/7, responds to alerts, optimises performance, and provides monthly health reports — so you can focus on running your business instead of managing your network.
+Cloudswitched provides managed monitoring services for Cisco Meraki networks across the United Kingdom.
+Our team monitors your network around the clock, responds to alerts, optimises performance, and provides monthly health reports — so you can focus on running your business instead of managing your network.
 Contact us for a free network health assessment.

 Summary